iamatulsingh/self-driving-car/README.md

-# How to simulate a self driving car
+# How to simulate a Self Driving Car
-This is the code for "How to Simulate a Self-Driving Car"
+This is the code for "How to Simulate a Self Driving Car"

 ## Overview